Providence (American TV series): Synopsis

 The show revolves around Dr. Sydney Hansen (Melina Kanakaredes), who leaves her glamorous job as a plastic surgeon for the rich in Beverly Hills so she can return to her hometown of Providence, Rhode Island, and be with her family.
 Sydney lives with her father Jim (Mike Farrell), brother Robbie (Seth Peterson), sister Joanie (Paula Cale), and Joanie's baby Hannah in a large home in suburban Providence that also houses her father's veterinary clinic.
-Sydney's mother Lynda (Concetta Tomei) dies in the first episode but continues to appear to Sydney as a spirit, to offer advice.
+Sydney's mother Lynda (Concetta Tomei) dies in the first episode but continues to appear to Sydney in her dreams and hallucinations to offer her advice.

-The show ends rather abruptly, with a two-part wedding episode.
-NBC called this Providences "winter finale," fully expecting to bring it back in the spring or autumn of 2003, but these plans were eventually scrapped when some cast members, including Melina Kanakaredes, opted out of returning for a sixth season.
+The series was cancelled rather abruptly in October 2002 due to a decline in both ratings and viewership.
+NBC fully intended to bring the show back, but these plans were eventually scrapped when some cast members opted out of returning, including Kanakaredes due to being too far along in her second pregnancy with her younger daughter Karina and wanting to focus on both her family and her run in Cabaret.
+The series concluded with a two-part hostage episode, which was re-written as the finale to include Sydney’s wedding, and with Sydney and her new husband moving to Chicago to give the show proper closure.